- Suprasegmental effects occur over a hierarchy of domains: turns, prosodic phrases, feet, syllables.

 - Although the nuclear tone is often associated with the last lexical stress in the prosodic phrase, its execution can continue across any subsequent unstressed syllables to the end of the phrase.
 This element is sometimes called the "tail" of the contour.

 - Although the default location for the nuclear tone is on the last lexical stress, it can move if earlier elements are put into focus: "I have \TWO brothers in Canada".
+In such a case the tail has a reduced pitch range which re-inforces the earlier word focus ("post-focus compression").

 - Imposed on the general pitch contour is an expectation that the pitch will slowly decline anyway while speaking, perhaps as a consequence of a slow fall in sub-glottal pressure as the speaker's breath runs out.
 This expected declination can mean that even level tones can be interpreted as rising.